nimbis/travis-setup/README.md

 ### travis_for_separated_site_repository

-Determines the codepath for the `site-*` repositories.
+This function is for use with the `site-*` repositories.
 For a push to one of the separated site-$SITE repositories, we actually perform testing.
 And, if the tag that was pushed is named "staging-*" then we also deploy to the staging server.

-### travis_for_apps
+### verify_coverage_improvement

-Determines the codepath for stand-alone Django app repositories.
-For a push to a stand-alone Django app repository, we perform coverage testing.
-We store the results for the master branch in the travis-cache repository.
+We store the coverage results for the master branch in the travis-cache repository.
 We compare current coverage test results to these store results, and if merging the current branch would result in a reduction of code test coverage, we fail the build.
-This requires that a `make coverage` target exists in the app's Makefile.

 ## Script variables